Shuffle

 Read more: How bitcoin exchange works.

-Ways to buy bitcoin cash
+Ways to buy Bitcoin Cash

-Having gone through the basics of buying bitcoin cash, let's look in more detail at the methods and processes.
+Having gone through the basics of buying Bitcoin Cash, let's look in more detail at the methods and processes.

-2. Buying bitcoin cash from the Bitcoin.com website
+2. Buying Bitcoin Cash from the Bitcoin.com website

 Read more: What's the difference between a custodial and non-custodial digital wallet?

-Here's the process for buying bitcoin cash using our app:
+Here's the process for buying Bitcoin Cash using our app:

-2. Select bitcoin cash (BCH) and tap the "Buy" button.
+2. Select Bitcoin Cash (BCH) and tap the "Buy" button.
 Note: you can also buy other digital assets.

 3. Follow the on-screen instructions to choose your preferred wallet for depositing*

-*The Bitcoin.com Wallet actually consists of separate wallets for each crypto asset we support (eg. BCH, BTC, ETH, etc.).
+*The Bitcoin.com Wallet app actually consists of separate wallets for each crypto asset we support (eg. BCH, BTC, ETH, etc.).
 Additionally, you can make as many individual wallets as you want - a feature that can help you to both organize your funds and protect your privacy.
 For example, you can make one Bitcoin Cash wallet called "My BCH Savings" and another Bitcoin Cash wallet called "Everyday BCH Spending."

 4. If it's your first purchase, verify your identity.**